Flexacore/Flexacore-Domain-Registrar-For-WHMCS/README.md

 a.
 Check the Active Order option to change the status order from Pending to Active if is paid after renew/transfer/register actions.
 Recommended
 b.
 AddFee: Adds the domain cost as transaction fee and this helps to have more realistic stats about your income Recommended

 5. Go to WHMCS Setup>> Domain Pricing and assign the DomainSeller module to tlds that the reseller want to order by you

 6. WHOIS Service of ALL tlds!
 Edit the file whmcsfolder/includes/whoisservers.php.
 More at whois_info.txt
+7. Now it’s time to start selling domains, login to your account at flexacore.com and add funds to your account.
+Enjoy your sales, cheers.

 Optional

-7. Edit the file whmcsfolder/includes/additionaldomainfields.php to define additional domain fields to tld.
+8. Edit the file whmcsfolder/includes/additionaldomainfields.php to define additional domain fields to tld.
 More at add_domainfileds.txt file